adlnet/xAPI-Spec/xAPI-Communication.md

 <a name="voidedStatements" />

 ##### <a name="2.1.4">2.1.4</a> Voided Statements
-[Section 4.3 Voided](./xAPI-Data.md#voided) describes the process by which Statements can be voided.
+[Part Two](./xAPI-Data.md#voided) describes the process by which Statements can be voided.
 This section describes how voided Statements are handled by the LRS when queried.

 Clients can identify the presence and Statement id of any voided Statements by the target of the voiding Statement.